-- Pamesan Cheese is a salty cheese with complex flavors.
-I love pairing theses two cheeses.
-It’s very creamy and practically disappear into your sauce – or become your sauce. … This is because this is a cheese made with rennet – an enzyme that makes the milk cords dissolve very easily when heated.
+- Parmesan Cheese is a salty cheese with complex flavors.
+I love pairing these two kinds of cheese.
+It’s very creamy and practically disappears into your sauce – or becomes your sauce. … This is because this is a cheese made with rennet – an enzyme that makes the milk cords dissolve very easily when heated.
 Parmesan is also ideal for grating on top of mac and cheese before you bake it to add golden color.

 When purchasing Parmesan choose options that you grate yourself for a smoother melt and better texture.
 Using pre-grated alternatives may create a less appealing, gritty texture compared to fresh Parmesan.

 - Monterey Jack has a similar texture and flavor to Colby and cheddar, making it a familiar swap for mac and cheese favorites.
 Monterey Jack melts perfectly for this dish, creating a buttery, gooey texture.
 You can even combine it with Colby and cheddar for a three-cheese mac that everyone will love.

 - Smoked Gouda – young aged gouda melts well, resulting in a creamy texture that’s perfect for mac and cheese.
 Younger versions of this ingredient also offer a milder profile, meaning you can create a dish that everyone in your family will enjoy.
 Want stronger, more complex flavors for your mac?
 Opt for aged Gouda, which provides a robust flavor.